mecc-monash/rbc/sensing_tutorial.md

 H   |  L  | Clear (no filter) |
 H   |  H  | Green             |

 Now, on the hardware side, we can connect our sensor into the Arduino.
-The following diagram provides a guide of how the sensor should be connected up, but **don't follow it exactly**. **You will need to check that the code matches the pins that you connect to!**
+The following diagram provides a guide of how the sensor should be connected up:

 <p align="center">
     <img height="400" src="./images/clr_circuit.png">